jburgalat/plotpy/doc/disthelpers.rst

-Making such an executable program may be a non trivial task when the script dependencies include libraries with data or extensions, such as `PyQt4` or `guidata` and `guiqwt`.
+Making such an executable program may be a non trivial task when the script dependencies include libraries with data or extensions, such as `PyQt4` or `plotpy`.
 This task has been considerably simplified thanks to the helper functions provided by :py:mod:`guidata.disthelpers`.

 Example
 ~~~~~~~

-This example is included in `guiqwt` source package (see the
+This example is included in `plotpy` source package (see the
 ``deployment_example`` folder at source package root directory).

-Simple example script named ``simpledialog.pyw`` which is based on `guiqwt`
+Simple example script named ``simpledialog.pyw`` which is based on `plotpy`
 (and implicitely on `guidata`)::

-    from guiqwt.plot import ImageDialog
+    from plotpy.plot import ImageDialog
-    from guiqwt.builder import make
+    from plotpy.builder import make

     class VerySimpleDialog(ImageDialog):
         def set_data(self, data):